 Traditional PhD Program

-The traditional Ph.D. program places major emphasis on independent inquiry, on the development of competence in research methodology, on the communication of research findings, and development of teaching skills.
+FAU offers a vibrant and challenging Ph.D. program to the right individual.
+The traditional Ph.D. program places major emphasis on independent inquiry, the development of competence in research methodology, the communication of research findings, and development of teaching skills.
 Entrants into the program can expect to join a stimulating research environment where interactions with faculty members and fellow students play a vital role in creating research.
 Students are introduced at the beginning of the program to rigorous course work and to the research activities of the faculty and other students.
 The number of Ph.D. students in the program is relatively small, which allows the opportunity to work closely with faculty.

 The specific objectives of this Ph.D. program are to:

 - Provide the student with in-depth knowledge of fundamental theory and contemporary research issues in an area of concentration and supporting disciplines